teknopaul/binjs/binjs/doc/SimpleSyntax.md

     if (true) var funk = function() {return true;}

-    funk();   // wrong, parse does nto know about "funk" so it is interpreted as bash
+    funk();   // wrong, parse does not know about "funk" so it is interpreted as bash

-Just remember, each line is interpredted as EITHER JavaScript OR Bash by a preparser which sends the lines to the correct interpreter.
+Just remember, each line is interpreted as EITHER JavaScript OR Bash by a preparser which sends the lines to the correct interpreter.
 The preparser never compiles the code, it just peaks at the front of the line to see weather v8 or bash should compile it.

 Full details of the parser rules are in the Parser_Rules file.